Cytomegalovirus (CMV) infection still remains as the most common opportunistic infection after kidney transplantation.

-Both indirect and direct effects associated with CMV infection negatively challenge the course of the transplant organ, favoring allograft rejection, as well as directly threatening patient survival.2,3
+Both indirect and direct effects associated with CMV infection negatively challenge the course of the transplant organ, favoring allograft rejection, as well as directly threatening patient survival.
+1 2,3

 the decision of the type and duration of these therapies is not well defined.
 Currently, high serologically risk patients (D+/R−) as well as those transplant recipients receiving T cell induction therapy are considered to be at particularly high risk (HR) of CMV infection thus, either a 6- or 3-month course of antiviral prophylaxis therapy, respectively, is highly recommended.
 However, since an important proportion of seropositive (R+) patients not receiving T cell–depleting antibodies will also develop CMV infection (25-40%), a short course of antiviral prophylaxis therapy is also performed in many transplant programs.
-4 Furthermore, despite the reduced incidence of CMV infection using antiviral prophylaxis, late-onset CMV infection after prophylaxis withdrawal remains as main posttransplant complication, favoring higher rates of mortality and graft loss.6,7 Therefore, accurate biomarkers allowing a precise identification of transplant patients requiring antiviral prophylaxis therapy as well as its duration to avoid late-onset CMV infection is highly warranted.
+4,5 Furthermore, despite the reduced incidence of CMV infection using antiviral prophylaxis, late-onset CMV infection after prophylaxis withdrawal remains as main posttransplant complication, favoring higher rates of mortality and graft loss.
+4 Therefore, accurate biomarkers allowing a precise identification of transplant patients requiring antiviral prophylaxis therapy as well as its duration to avoid late-onset CMV infection is highly warranted.
 6,7

-Interesting recent reports have shown the value of evaluating the CMV-specific CMI using different immune assays such as the Quantiferon ELISA-based assay, the IFN-γ enzyme-linked ImmunoSpot assay (ELISpot) and intracellular-cytokine flow cytometry 8,9 identify at-risk patients of CMV infection at different time-points of transplantation.16-18 However, whether the type of induction immunosuppressive therapy used, either T cell–depleting antibodies or monoclonal antibodies, may be a relevant factor inducing different risk of late-onset CMV infection after prophylaxis cessation has not been thoroughly investigated.
+Interesting recent reports have shown the value of evaluating the CMV-specific CMI using different immune assays such as the Quantiferon ELISA-based assay, the IFN-γ enzyme-linked ImmunoSpot assay (ELISpot) and intracellular-cytokine flow cytometry 8,9 identify at-risk patients of CMV infection at different time-points of transplantation.
+10-15 However, whether the type of induction immunosuppressive therapy used, either T cell–depleting antibodies or monoclonal antibodies, may be a relevant factor inducing different risk of late-onset CMV infection after prophylaxis cessation has not been thoroughly investigated.
+16-18

 Herein, we prospectively analyzed in 2 groups of 96 consecutive kidney transplant patients receiving either rabbit antithymocyte globulins (rATG) or anti-IL2 receptor antibody (IL2RA) induction therapy, the usefulness of monitoring CMV-specific CMI using a sensitive IFN-y ELISpot assay against 2 main dominant immunogenic CMV antigens, pp65 (phosphoprotein 65) and IE-1 (immediate-early 1) at the time of 3-month antiviral prophylaxis withdrawal, to identify at-risk patients of late-onset CMV.
 Moreover, the analysis of the kinetics of CMV-specific CMI both at baseline and at different time-points prior to prophylaxis cessation has been investigated to assess the proportion of patients achieving a protective CMI threshold during the course of prophylaxis therapy according to the type of induction therapy used.